YaolinGe/Javascript/Coursera/HTMLCSSAdvanced/w2_css/notes.md

 - `rule-based error`
 - `knowledge-based error`
     - `overspecifity` is the error that is caused by the overuse of the css selectors.
+- check compatibility of the css properties and values with the browser.
+- browser specific settings can be used to fix the compatibility issue.
+    - `Modernizer`
+    - `Reset.css`
+    - `Normalize.css`

 ## Units